Tableaux and orbit harmonics quotients for finite transformation monoids: Basis theorem and branching rules

-In the computation that follows, for the first and last equality we use Proposition \ref{bm}, in the second we rearrange terms, in the fourth we apply the branching rule identity $\sum_{\substack{\mu \subseteq \nu \subseteq \lambda \\ |\nu|=|\mu|+t }} f^{\nu / \mu}f^{\lambda / \nu} =f^{\lambda / \mu}$ for skew Specht modules and in the fifth we use the Chu-Vandermonde identity: From this we conclude that the surjective linear map in (\ref{bar2}) is an isomorphism.
+In the computation that follows, for the first and last equality we use Theorem \ref{bm}, in the second we rearrange terms, in the fourth we apply the branching rule identity $\sum_{\substack{\mu \subseteq \nu \subseteq \lambda \\ |\nu|=|\mu|+t }} f^{\nu / \mu}f^{\lambda / \nu} =f^{\lambda / \mu}$ for skew Specht modules, where $t$ is a fixed integer satisfying $0 \le t \le r$, and in the fifth we use the Chu-Vandermonde identity: From this we conclude that the surjective linear map in (\ref{bar2}) is an isomorphism.
 This means that the map in (\ref{bar1}) is an isomorphism for every $\nu$. \end{proof}